nbfigueroa/SCA-Boundary-Learning/README.md

 - alpha*y
 - gamma (i.e. inverse of Sigma)

-Save the cpsp_model_robots struct AND some samples of the training data for the next step.
+Save the cpsp_model_robots struct AND some samples of the training (or testing) dataset for the next step.

 ## Step 5: To evaluate your learnt sparse SVM, we now generate a model for SVMGrad package and test it